ashwnacharya/ashwnacharya.github.io/_posts/2024-01-08-social-media-engagement-model.markdown

 ## Should I expand my reach?
 I am most definitely not looking to be an influencer.
 My [goal is to work on hard problems with smart, kind people](/2024/01/05/smart-kind-hard) and the vast majority of the people are.... not that.

 Broadcasting my viewpoints feels pointless: I am not looking to invite attention or engage in debate with people I don't care about.
-Also, I also have no interest in imposing my perceived wisdom on those who haven't sought it willingly.
+Also, I also have no interest in imposing my supposed wisdom on those who haven't sought it willingly.
 Therefore, I am not proactively looking for engagement.
-Trying to expand my reach isn't really aligned with my goals.
+Trying to expand my reach isn't really my goal.

 ## Who would be reading my content?